oberien/refunct-tas/README.md

 ## Linux

-Make sure to have rust installed either with [rustup](https://www.rustup.rs/) containing the latest nightly compiler.
+Make sure to have rust installed e.g. via [rustup](https://www.rustup.rs/).
 Execute `make`.
 This will create the directory `build/linux/` containing `refunct-tas`, `librtil.so` and some rebo script files.